JuliaWalton/portfolio/README.md

 ## Welcome! 👋

 Thanks for checking out my Portfolio!
+This project is a responsive website build to showcase my abilities through real-world projects.
+Please enjoy browsing it!

 ## Table of contents